 - How to Paint Rusty Metal Furniture

-10 Best Ways To Restore Rusted Metal
+10 Best Ways To Remove Rust From Metal

-Some of the other tricks for removing rust on metal I avoid because they’re too messy, like using ketchup, or they use chemicals that aren’t safe on skin, so I’d rather not mess with those.
+Some of the other tricks for removing rust from metal I avoid because they’re too messy, like using ketchup, or they use chemicals that aren’t safe on skin, so I’d rather not mess with those.

-Using A Stiff Bristle Brush To Remove Rust
+1. Using A Stiff Bristle Brush To Remove Rust

 Grab that stiff bristle, wire brush and a bucket of soapy water to scrub every inch of that metal.
 Remove as much rust as possible.
-This will require more physical effort that most of the other ways to remove rust.
+This will require more physical effort than most of the other ways to remove rust.

 It’s really important to remove all of the loose and flaky bits before you paint rusty metal furniture.
 Then rinse the metal clean and completely towel dry to avoid starting new rust growth.